IT3038C/IT3038C.github.io/docs/week-3.md

 }
 ```

 Now this function simply runs the code.
-We haven’t told it what to do with the function, so we have to also write the output of the function to the host.
+We haven't told it what to do with the function, so we have to also write the output of the function to the host.
 Add this line under the function

 ```powershell
 write-host(getIP)